• Skip to primary navigation

 • Cinnamon powder – add in ¼ teaspoon ground cinnamon to the cookie dough.

-• Sift almond flour – Store bought almond flour can sometimes be lumpy, so sift it before use to ensure a smooth texture.
+• Sift almond flour – Store bought almond flour can sometimes be lumpy, so sift it before use for a smooth texture.

 • Sticky dough – The dough is supposed to be quite sticky to get that perfect soft and crumbly texture.
 Try to resist adding any extra dry ingredients.